Towie’s Chloe Brockett says, “Jack Grealish invited me to a party night thriller at villa and we had a great time.”

 “When we first met in Toy Room, he went straight for me.

-I’m not sure if he recognized me from Towie or not, but he greeted me and we struck up a conversation.
+I’m not sure if he recognized me from Towie, but he said hello and we started talking.

 “My initial impression of him was that he was incredibly charming, chatty, and friendly.